spantaleev/matrix-docker-ansible-deploy/docs/maintenance-synapse.md

 Editing the database manually is not recommended or supported by the Synapse developers.
 If you are going to do so you should [make a database backup](./maintenance-postgres.md#backing-up-postgresql).

-First, set up an SSH tunnel to your matrix server (skip if it is your local machine):
+First, set up an SSH tunnel to your Matrix server (skip if it is your local machine):

 ```
 # you may replace 1799 with an arbitrary port unbound on both machines